dreina99/UL-Thread-Library/REPORT.md

 ## **Uthread API**

-The Uthread API is implemented using a queue of thread_tcb structs that are continuously updated as threads are created, yielded, and exited.
-Our thread_tcb structs hold three important pieces of information:
+The Uthread API is implemented using a queue of `struct uthread_tcb` that are continuously updated as threads are created, yielded, and exited.
+Our `struct uthread_tcb` hold three important pieces of information:

 * `uthread_ctx_t *threadCtx`
 * `char *stackPointer`
 * `int state`

-ThreadCtx is used to manage the process context while the stack pointer keeps track of the thread's allocated stack.
-The state variable is assigned a macro, either RUNNING, READY, BLOCKED or EXITED.
+`threadCtx` is used to manage the process context while the stack pointer keeps track of the thread's allocated stack.
+The state variable is assigned a macro, either `RUNNING`, `READY`, `BLOCKED` or `EXITED`.
 This internal state variable allows the program to perform certain actions when a thread is in each state.

-The lifecycle of a multithreaded process always begins in uthread_run where we save the idle thread, then create and switch to the new context.
-Once the first thread is created, the process will only return to uthread_run once a thread has exited.
-Uthread_run manages exited threads within a while loop.
+The lifecycle of a multithreaded process always begins in `uthread_run()` where we save the idle thread, then create and switch to the new context.
+Once the first thread is created, the process will only return to `uthread_run()` once a thread has exited. `uthread_run()` manages exited threads within a while loop.
 This loop either deallocates the memory for exited threads or breaks the loop if there are no threads to be scheduled.
 In the while loop, we always pop the first thread's tcb in the thread queue.
-We can do this because we only return to uthread_run once a thread has exited, so we are guaranteed that the first thread in the queue will have the state EXITED, in which case it should be removed from the queue.
+We can do this because we only return to uthread_run once a thread has exited, so we are guaranteed that the first thread in the queue will have the state `EXITED`, in which case it should be removed from the queue.

-It is important to note that uthread_run only handles threads that are exited and all thread to thread context switches are handled completely in uthread_yield.
-This design choice reflects our emphasis on simplicity as uthread_yield only needs to dequeue the thread queue, change states, and switch between thread contexts.
+It is important to note that `uthread_run()` only handles threads that are exited and all thread to thread context switches are handled completely in `uthread_yield()`.
+This design choice reflects our emphasis on simplicity as `uthread_yield()` only needs to dequeue the thread queue, change states, and switch between thread contexts.

-Uthread_create and uthread_exit are fairly straightforward functions.
-The first allocates memory for a thread and saves it into our thread queue, while the latter only sets a thread state and returns to uthread_run to handle memory deallocation.
+`uthread_create()` and `uthread_exit()` are fairly straightforward functions.
+The first allocates memory for a thread and saves it into our thread queue, while the latter only sets a thread state and returns to `uthread_run()` to handle memory deallocation.

-Uthread_block and uthread_unblock are used in conjunction with our semaphore API.
-Uthread_block is only called when a thread calls sem_down on a semaphore with no remaining resources.
-Uthread_unblock is called when a semaphore gains resources and a thread needs to be unblocked and added back into the queue.
+`uthread_block()` and `uthread_unblock()` are used in conjunction with our Semaphore API. `uthread_block()` is only called when a thread calls `sem_down()` on a semaphore with no remaining resources. `uthread_unblock()` is called when a semaphore gains resources and a thread needs to be unblocked and added back into the queue.

 ### *Testing*

 All testing for this phase was completeed with the provided programs in /apps

 <br>

 ## **Semaphore API**

 Our semaphore struct contains two data members:

 * `int count`
 * `queue_t blockedQ`

-Count represents the number of resources available in the semaphore for threads and blockedQ is a queue that holds all of the blocked threads that are "asleep," waiting for the semaphore's resources to become available.
-We decided to keep the blockedQ strictly in the sem.c file as it was simpler and created less clutter in uthread.c.
+`count` represents the number of resources available in the semaphore for threads and `blockedQ` is a queue that holds all of the blocked threads that are 'asleep' waiting for the semaphore's resources to become available.
+We decided to keep `blockedQ` strictly in `sem.c`  as it was simpler and created less clutter in `uthread.c`.

-Sem_down handles removing a resource from the semaphore and blocks threads that call semaphores with 0 resources available.
-Threads that call sem_down when the semaphore has 0 resources are continuously blocked in a while loop so that they stay asleep and do not claim the semaphore's resources at the wrong time.
-We used a flag to enqueue threads into a blocked queue only on the thread's entrance into the while loop, so that multiple instances of the same thread do not get added to the blocked queue.
+`int sem_down(sem_t sem)` handles removing a resource from the semaphore and blocks threads that call semaphores with 0 resources available.
+Threads that call `sem_down()` when the semaphore has 0 resources are continuously blocked in a while loop so that they stay asleep and do not claim the semaphore's resources at the wrong time.
+We used a flag to enqueue threads into `blockedQ` only on the thread's entrance into the while loop, so that multiple instances of the same thread do not get added.

-Sem_up handles freeing a semaphore's resource and unblocks the first waiting thread in the blockedQ if there are threads waiting.
-This happens by dequeueing the first element in the blockedQ and calling uthread_unblock, which will change the thread's state and add it back into uthread.c's threadQ so it can be scheduled as normal.
+`int sem_up(sem_t sem)` handles freeing a semaphore's resource and unblocks the first waiting thread in the `blockedQ` if there are threads waiting.
+This happens by dequeueing the first element in the `blockedQ` and calling `uthread_unblock()`, which will change the thread's state and add it back into `uthread.c`'s `threadQ` so it can be scheduled as normal.

 ### *Testing*
-Along with the provided test files, we created our own file named sem_corner.c which tests the corner case where a thread takes a semaphore's resource before a thread in the blocked queue can be awoken.
-For this test, we added three threads to threadQ and blocked the first thread.
+Along with the provided test files, we created our own file named `sem_corner.c` which tests the corner case where a thread takes a semaphore's resource before a thread in the blocked queue can be awoken.
+For this test, we added three threads to `threadQ` and blocked the first thread.
 When switching to the second thread we freed the semaphore.
 However, the third thread takes this resource before thread 1 wakes up, so thread 1 is left idling and never gets to run its print statement.

 <br>

 ## **Preemption API**

 To implement preemption we followed these steps:

 1. Create a sigaction that listens for `SIGVTALRM`